israelmuca/israelmuca.dev/content/blog/2019-03-01-hi-i-m-israel-and-this-is-my-corner-of-the-web.md

 My name is Israel, born and raised in Monterrey, México, currently more and more Chicago based.
 I studied Engineering in Software Development back in 2007, worked as an intern for a couple of years, before focusing mostly on my own IT Business for over 10 years!

 ## Why a blog?
-_Why not?_ Jk, I'm not sure really, I guess it all started when I began reading (Dev.to)[https://dev.to].
+_Why not?_ Jk, I'm not sure really, I guess it all started when I began reading [Dev.to](https://dev.to).
 I realized that writing for the sake of writing is ok, and if I can help anyone out with what I'm writing, then even better.
 Afterwards I read [Sara Soueidan's](https://twitter.com/SaraSoueidan) [**Just Write**](https://www.sarasoueidan.com/desk/just-write/) article and I felt that I should definitely create my own blog.
-Also, I love googling about a new technology stack or library, and finding amazing how-tos, guides and tutorials online, which I invariably read, regardless if I'll actually use the library, so I guess I decided to also pay back some of that amazing content with some made byWhy is 42 the answer to life... the universe... everything? myself.
+Also, I love googling about a new technology stack or library, and finding amazing how-tos, guides and tutorials online, which I invariably read, regardless if I'll actually use the library, so I guess I decided to also pay back some of that amazing content with some made by myself.

 ## What will I be writing about?
 Mostly, WebDev stuff.
 I've had different roles through the years, mostly Project Management and Business Analyst but since late 2017 I've gotten back into writing code myself, focusing on both backend and frontend.